JetBrains/skija/README.md

 ## Using prebuilt Skia

-At the moment Skija is built against `chrome/m83` branch of Skia.
+At the moment Skija is built against `chrome/m83` branch of Skia with `skshaper` and `skparagraph` modules.

 Prebuilt Skia can be downloaded from [JetBrains Bintray](https://bintray.com/beta/#/jetbrains/skija/Skia?tab=files).